w3c/wot-security/wot-security-metadata.md

 This takes the same values as "http" but is targeted at the proxy, not the endpoint.
 You would generally include this alongside a separate endpoint authentication scheme (eg you would use an array of configurations).

-TO DISCUSS: Do we _need_ anything different from "http" here?

 ### OCF Security Model

 Type: "ocf"